responsible-ai-collaborative/aiid/site/docs/COMPONENTS.md

 # Component Reference Guide

 This guide provides detailed documentation for the key components used in the AIID frontend application.
+For architectural patterns, state management, and development guidelines, see [Frontend Documentation](./FRONTEND.md).

 ## UI Components